 - Portfolio management

-- Opinions: patentability, freedom to operation, validity, and non-infringement
+- Opinions: patentability, freedom to operate, validity, and infringement

 Recognition & Awards

 - Managing Intellectual Property: Rising Star (2018-2019)

 - Member, Women's Leadership Program, Greater Boston Chamber of Commerce (2019-2020)